EqualExperts/Midas/distribution-template/documentation/Midas-Commands.md

 is not applicable.
 If the output field does not exist, then it is created.
 In case if the output field exists, then its over-written.

+###What happens when a Command fails to apply itself?
+####Scenario 1
+In case, if there is a failure to apply a particular transformation, Midas will inject against that field an exception sub-document.
+Say for some reason, the following split transformation failed:

+ `db.collection.split('field', 'regex', '{ "firstField": "$1", "secondField": "$2"}')`

+then for each output field, Midas will introduce an exception sub-document instead of a value.

+ `{
+    "firstField": { _errmsg: "exception: blah, blah, ..."},
+    "secondField": { _errmsg: "exception: blah, blah, ..."
+  }`

+####Secanrio 2
+In an event one of the transformations in a series of transformations fail, then we have a case of partially transformed document.
+In such a case, Midas will, at document level inject a field _errMsg field indicating that this is a partially transformed document.

+ `{
+    ...
+    _errmsg: "exception: blah, blah, ...",
+    ...
+  }`

+##Commands Reference
 ###The use command
 Use a particular database and that sets the context to that DB, so that all commands appearing after it will look for collections within that DB.
 This behavior is